 This courses teaches how to apply the tools of economic reasoning to a variety of topics in which businesses create or react or public policies.
-The central ideas are Surplus Changes, Efficiency, and Incentives.
+The central ideas are surplus, rent-seeking, and incentives.
 Changes in economic surplus--- consumer and producer surplus at its simplest--- show who gains and loses from policies, and hence predicts how a business is most likely will react in the public arena.
 A policy is "efficient" if it maximizes the sum of everyone's surplus, and this is the benchmark for creating policy that maximizes social wealth.
-Any policy provides Incentives as a result of its effect on surplus, and care must be taken that these incentives lead to the desired outcome.
+Rent-seeking is the attempt by different interest groups to use the political process to transfer surplus from other groups to themselves.
+Rent-seeking is one source of inefficiency.
+Any policy provides incentives as a result of its effect on surplus, and care must be taken that these incentives lead to the desired outcome.
 Understanding how to apply these three ideas is a major objective for an economics education.
 The hardest part is learning how to apply them in different contexts, which is the aim of this course.
 In the course of so doing, students will also learn the facts involved in a wide variety of public policy problems in government regulation, ranging from antitrust laws to pollution regulation, public-utility pricing, labor policy, and the safety of consumer products.

 INTEGRITY AND HONESTY

 The Kelley School's Honor Code is something you have all read.
 It is online at http://www.kelley.iu.edu/ugrad/honorcode.cfm.
-Living up to the Honor Code's integrity is not hard; don't cheat, and tell me if you see somebody else cheating.
+Living up to the Honor Code's integrity is not hard.
+Don't cheat, and tell me if you see somebody else cheating.
 I will take appropriate disciplinary actions against any offenders.
-Do not cheat!
+Again: Do not cheat!
 I am strict about that, and have used the official procedures of the Dean of Students before.
-Most important, cheating is immoral, whether or not you get caught.
+Cheating is immoral, whether or not you get caught, and despite the careless attitude of some departments at IU.
 Leave this course with your honor intact.